 Teacher candidates explore the needs of students with language-based learning differences, reflecting upon how, where, and to what extent they, and their families, are being (or could be) served in schools.

-Prerequisite: SPED 412.
+Prerequisite: SPED 412 or SPED 412W.

 Offered: Fall, Spring, Summer.